 All of these come in a rather attractive and professionally manufactured retail box consisting of a white printed sleeve over a very fetching but understated black box that contains the IEM and accessories in a simple but attractive layout.
 Nothing overly complicated about this packaging and that is why I like it.

 Whether you use tip 1 or tip 2 with the EN700 BASS the core response is a v-shaped presentation with a ‘warm to neutral’ presentation and a fairly well-tuned and energetic upper mids to lower treble signature.

 Tip 1 will go slightly more neutral with a bit more upper mid to treble energy and tip 2 will bring in more warmth and body, particularly on the low-end.

 As such the v-shape will add a fairly spacious sounding quality to the EN700 BASS soundstage though imaging and instrumental positioning are on a bit more on the vague side but nothing sub-par at this price point.

 These are the wider opening tips and they sound a bit cleaner and better balanced for me than the tip 2 selection which came across as overly mid-bass dominant and lacking in a top-end articulation for rock but better for some EDM.

 Tonally it’s still a relatively warm to neutral signature but this time the mids are a bit more spacious sounding and the bass is not quite as boosted and full sounding.
 It does not lack impact, by the way, the bass response is still north of neutral but it is not the dominant range with the ear tip 1.

-Treble is more forward sounding on tip 1, with more sparkle and energy compared to the more laid back sound of tip 2.
+The treble is more forward sounding on tip 1, with more sparkle and energy compared to the more laid-back sound of tip 2.
 Note quality is on the thinner side but it cleaner attack works better for me for percussion and synth work which needs more perceptible clarity and focus.

 Tonally the EN700 BASS gets a little warmer with a significant low-end boost with these smaller opening tips.